 Juanita went back to Meadow Lake for Sonja’s birthday in April while I was working at the annual spring turnaround (maintenance shutdown).
 My tenth on that site.
 Everybody said the turnaround (maintenance shutdown) at the refinery would be a huge one and “would last until June”.
 As it progressed it was obvious that was not an informed opinion.
 Two days before my scheduled lay-off I blew out a muscle in my leg (see above) and elected not to uselessly hobble around for two days even on double time.

 After more than a 100 SOWER projects Leonard and Karen hung up their tool belts and paint brushes and bought a house in Morrill, Nebraska which is few miles west of better known Scottsbluff.
 They had been working steadily on the house since November.
 Our visit sort of threw a stick in the spokes and work came to a brief halt.
 I think and hopefully am correct in thinking that the interruption in work on the house gave them a well needed and well deserved break.
-Hey worked so hard on SOWER projects, going off the road may allow them to slow down but they had working much longer hours than a SOWER project schedule and it looks like they were a little over half way to where they wanted to be on the house.
+They worked so hard on SOWER projects, going off the road may allow them to slow down but they had been working much longer hours than a SOWER project schedule and it looks like they were only a little over half way to where they wanted to be on the house.

 We went to the Agate Fossil Beds National Monument and checked out the museum.
 Some grandparents were there heading out to burn off the energy of their hyper active eight-year-old grandson by hiking one of the loops out to the fossil beds themselves.
-My leg dictated that hiking on the bluff at Scottsbluff was enough of that for one day.
+My leg dictated that briefly hiking on the bluff at Scottsbluff was enough of that for one day.